bio-ontology-research-group/genepheno/README.md

 **STEP2.** Extract distict gene/protein -- phenotype pairs from the annotated text

+Required input is:

+a file containing a bunch of annotated PMC Open Access full text articles in gz format (e.g. InputFile.gz) (obtained in STEP1)

+How to run the Gene-phenoCo-occExtraction.pl script:

+1.  open a terminal and change the path to the project\n
+2.  perl Gene-phenoCo-occExtraction.pl InputFile.gz >TM.extracts.txt\n

+Output will be saved in a file named "TM.extracts.txt";

 We provide all the gene-phenotype pairs extracted from PMC Full text articles by using Whatizit: